csaf-poc/csaf_distribution/docs/csaf_aggregator.md

-interim_years           // limiting the years for which interim documents are searched (default 0) verbose                 // print more diagnostic output, e.g. https requests (default false) allow_single_provider   // debugging option (default false) ignorepattern           // patterns of advisory URLs to be ignored (see checker doc for details) client_cert             // path to client certificate to access access-protected advisories client_key              // path to client key to access access-protected advisories client_passphrase       // optional client cert passphrase (limited, experimental, see downloader doc) header                  // adds extra HTTP header fields to the client timerange               // Accepted time range of advisories to handle.
+interim_years           // limiting the years for which interim documents are searched (default 0) verbose                 // print more diagnostic output, e.g. https requests (default false) allow_single_provider   // debugging option (default false) ignore_pattern          // patterns of advisory URLs to be ignored (see checker doc for details) client_cert             // path to client certificate to access access-protected advisories client_key              // path to client key to access access-protected advisories client_passphrase       // optional client cert passphrase (limited, experimental, see downloader doc) header                  // adds extra HTTP header fields to the client time_range              // Accepted time range of advisories to handle.
 See downloader docs for details.
 ```

 Next we have two TOML _tables_: